Theresa A. Beaudoin , Commissioner

 It is also possible to apply for Medical Assistance only.
 Individuals who have income above the temporary assistance standards may be eligible for Medical Assistance.
 Medicaid provides financial assistance for medical bills and placement of elderly and disabled in nursing homes.

 Medicaid recipients must join an HMO that the County contracts with instead of obtaining medical services on a fee for service basis under Medicaid.
-The County currently has contracts with Wellcare, Fidelis, GHI and CDPHP.
+The County currently has contracts with Fidelis, CDPHP, MVP, and United Health Care.

 Anyone receiving Public Assistance must cooperate with Child Support Enforcement to locate absent parents, establish paternity and support orders.
-This service is also available to individuals not on Public Assistance who require assistance obtaining child support and are unable to afford a private attorney.
+This service is also available to individuals not on Public Assistance regardless of their income level.

 For more information call 1-888-208-4485.